 We recognize the potential barriers for clinical trials conducted in other countries to reflect the racial and ethnic diversity of the disease population in the US.
 As such, for multinational clinical trials, only the subpopulation of patients recruited in the US will be rated on racial and ethnic diversity.
 Information on the racial and ethnic diversity of the overall patient population will only be provided for context as needed.
 We know that, in most cases, the baseline characteristics of the US subpopulation will not be published; therefore, this information will be requested as part of the routine data request sent to manufacturers.
-If these data are not published and not provided to ICER, we will focus on the racial and ethnic diversity of the entire trial population.
+ICER will not accept such data as academic-in-confidence.
+If these data are not published and not provided to ICER as non-confidential data, we will focus on the racial and ethnic diversity of the entire trial population.
 Trials conducted exclusively in other countries will not be rated on race and ethnicity, as they are unlikely to be representative of the racial and ethnic diversity of the US population.